growly-foundation/suite-os/suite-etl/README.md

 ### Contract Endpoints

-- `GET /api/v1/contracts/{contract_address}/analytics` - Get comprehensive analytics for a contract
+- `GET /api/v1/contracts/{contract_address}/summary` - Get comprehensive analytics for a contract
-- `GET /api/v1/contracts/{contract_address}/interacting-addresses` - Get addresses that have interacted with a contract
+- `GET /api/v1/contracts/{contract_address}/interactions/addresses` - Get addresses that have interacted with a contract
+- `GET /api/v1/contracts/{contract_address}/interactions/functions` - Get detailed information about interactions with a specific function/method
 - `POST /api/v1/contracts` - Add a contract to the standardized contracts table

+#### Contract Interactions Endpoints

+The `/interactions` group provides detailed analysis of contract interactions:

+**`/interactions/addresses`**

+- Returns a paginated list of unique addresses that have interacted with the contract
+- Supports filtering by time window
+- Includes interaction counts, timestamps, and value transferred
+- Parameters: `chain_id`, `time_window`, `limit`, `offset`

+**`/interactions/functions`**

+- Returns detailed information about interactions with a specific contract function
+- Requires `function` query parameter to specify the function name
+- Shows which addresses called the function and their interaction patterns
+- Parameters: `function` (required), `chain_id`, `time_window`, `limit`, `offset`

 ### ETL Endpoints